open-sdr/openwifi/doc/README.md

 - frame filtering

 Because the FPGA frame filtering configuration is done in real-time by function openwifi_configure_filter() in sdr.c, you may not have all packet type you want even if you put your sdr0 to sniffing mode.
-But you do have the chance to capture any types of packet by changing the filter_flag in openwifi_configure_filter() to override the frame filtering in FPGA with MONITOR_ALL.
-The filter_flag together with HIGH_PRIORITY_DISCARD_FLAG finally go to pkt_filter_ctl.v of xpu module in FPGA, and control how FPGA does frame filtering.
+But you do have the chance to capture any types of packet by changing the filter_flag in openwifi_configure_filter() to override the frame filtering in FPGA with **MONITOR_ALL**.
+The filter_flag together with **HIGH_PRIORITY_DISCARD_FLAG** finally go to pkt_filter_ctl.v of xpu module in FPGA, and control how FPGA does frame filtering.

 - main rx interrupt operations in openwifi_rx_interrupt()
   - get raw content from DMA buffer.
 When Linux receives interrupt from FPGA rx_intf module, the content has been ready in Linux DMA buffer